MIR-MU/ntcir-mias-search/README.md

     Unpickling positions.pkl.gz
     Unpickling estimates.pkl.gz
-    Querying WebMIaSIndex(http://localhost:58080/WebMIaS, 1), reranking and merging results Using 13 strategies to aggregate MIaS scores with probability estimates:
+    Querying WebMIaSIndex(http://localhost:58080/WebMIaS, 1), reranking and merging results Using 23 strategies to aggregate MIaS scores with probability estimates:
+    - Log10 of the weighted geometric mean (alpha = 0.0) (look for 'geom0.0' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.1) (look for 'geom0.1' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.2) (look for 'geom0.2' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.3) (look for 'geom0.3' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.4) (look for 'geom0.4' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.5) (look for 'geom0.5' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.6) (look for 'geom0.6' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.7) (look for 'geom0.7' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.8) (look for 'geom0.8' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 0.9) (look for 'geom0.9' in filenames)
-    - Log10 of the geometric mean (look for 'geom' in filenames)
+    - Log10 of the weighted geometric mean (alpha = 1.0) (look for 'geom1.0' in filenames)
     - Log10 of the weighted harmonic mean (alpha = 0.0) (look for 'harm0.0' in filenames)
     - Log10 of the weighted harmonic mean (alpha = 0.1) (look for 'harm0.1' in filenames)
     - Log10 of the weighted harmonic mean (alpha = 0.2) (look for 'harm0.2' in filenames)